MeLver0/FakePitchDetector/README.md

 # FakePitchDetector

 ## About
 FakePitchDetector is a Counter-Strike 2 server plugin developed using CounterStrikeSharp.
 It detects and fixes Fake Pitch Exploit by setting the pitch value to 89 without affecting the player's gameplay experience.
+FakePitchDetector was developed independently from TeleportFix, AirStackFix, and GameCrashFix, allowing users to choose only the fixes they need without unnecessary overhead.

 ## Installation
 ### Requirements: